MinicraftPlus/minicraft-plus-revived/README.md

 Things I plan on implementing, _hopefully_ sooner rather than later... ;)

-* Finish reformatting the code in general; it still needs some more work to get it up to standards.
-  * Add commenting work done in [this repository](https://github.com/shylor/miniventure) to applicable code.
-This has now been done for many files; but there are still more to go...

-* Modify the health system; likely by redoing armor, and perhaps the hunger too, so you still regenerate some health when you're at 9/10 hunger and such
+* Finish overhauling the code; currently, I still have to do tiles, items/resources, and screens/menus.

+* Add some nice music!
+Maybe pixely... in fact, we're working on that now!

 * Make it so cloud tile can be placed in the sky level, on empty air tiles.
 Otherwise, they're useful for nothing...